Dynamics of magnetization at infinite temperature in a Heisenberg spin chain: Abstract

 \section{Abstract}

 Understanding universal aspects of quantum dynamics is an unresolved problem in statistical mechanics.
 In particular, the spin dynamics of the 1D Heisenberg model were conjectured to belong to the Kardar-Parisi-Zhang (KPZ) universality class based on the scaling of the infinite-temperature spin-spin correlation function.
 In a chain of 46 superconducting qubits, we study the probability distribution, $P(\mathcal{M})$, of the magnetization transferred across the chain's center.
 The first two moments of $P(\mathcal{M})$ show superdiffusive behavior, a hallmark of KPZ universality.
 However, the third and fourth moments rule out the KPZ conjecture and allow for evaluating other theories.
-Our results highlight the importance of studying higher moments in determining dynamic universality classes and provide key insights into universal behavior in quantum systems.
+Our results highlight the importance of studying higher moments in determining dynamic universality classes and provide insights into universal behavior in quantum systems.

-In statistical physics, the notion of universality is a powerful assertion; it implies that systems with entirely different microscopic interactions can share the same emergent macroscopic description due to having certain basic physical properties in common.
-It is a triumph of this assertion that, for instance, the Ising model prevails in our understanding of the zero-temperature phase transitions in a wide class of systems\,\cite{KADANOFF1990,SachdevBook}.
+In statistical physics, the notion of universality is a powerful assertion; it implies that systems with entirely different microscopic interactions can share the same emergent macroscopic description because they have certain basic physical properties in common.
+It is a triumph of universality that, for instance, the Ising model is crucial to our understanding of the zero-temperature phase transitions in a wide class of systems\,\cite{KADANOFF1990,SachdevBook}.
 The basic ingredients commonly affecting universality classes are the collective behavior of constituent elements, symmetries, conservation laws, and dimensionality, as described by the renormalization group\,(RG) theory\,\cite{Geza}.
 In contrast to rather well-understood low-temperature universality classes, which are determined by ground-state physics, we have limited knowledge of the universality classification of dynamical phases of matter at finite temperatures, where contributions from the entire spectrum must be considered\,\cite{PolkovnikovRMP2011,gogolin2016equilibration}.

 It has been observed in several dynamical systems that the long-time behavior permits a few-parameter hydrodynamical description, suggesting the existence of universality\,\cite{Zwierlein2011,erne2018universal,joshi2022observing, zu2021emergent, wei2022quantum,fontaine2021observation}.
 The emergence of a hydrodynamical description relies on reaching local, and subsequently, global equilibrium\,\cite{MitraPRA2014,Vir_PRB2018}.
 This fate is less certain in systems with an extensive set of conserved quantities, i.e., integrable systems, which are known to evade thermalization, and their universal behaviors are discussed in the framework of generalized hydrodynamics\,\cite{OlallaPRX2016,Bertini_PRL_2016,DoyonSciPostPhys,BulchandaniPRL2017,de2018hydrodynamic}.